Accounting

 The Accelerated Bachelors/Master's Program is for exceptional students.
 The accepted student will have:

-- an average GPA of 3.5 in all institutional courses
+- An average GPA of 3.5 in all institutional courses

 Before applying, the student must meet with their graduate program coordinator and their undergraduate advisor to discuss program requirements; students should also meet with a financial aid/scholarship advisor to determine the impact of ABM on their scholarships and/or aid award.
 The student should also be advised that additional credit hours may be required for licensure as a CPA.